Newe-Numa Resource Program

 • Higher Education and Adult Vocational Training

-(Please read the Policies and Procedures here)
+(Please read the Policies and Procedures HERE)

 DEADLINE DATES FOR HIGHER EDUCATION /AVT SCHOLARSHIP FUNDING:

-TERM APPLICATION DEADLINE DOCUMENT DEADLINE
+TERM APPLICATION DEADLINE

-Fall Semester/Quarter Third week of June September 15th
+Fall Semester June 15th

-Winter Quarter October 1st January 15th
+Winter Quarter January 15th

-Spring Quarter December 1st March 15th
+Spring Quarter March 15th

 NOTE: Although documents may be submitted up to the document date, it is to be understood this will DELAY payment to the institution.